 How did your birth children respond to the adoption?

 Micah has his two older siblings Mia and Maddox who have helped him developmentally excel.
 We always talked to them about adoption and we talked to them continually about how Micah may seem a little different to some.
 Seeing our kids and their love for all people now with disabilities has encouraged me so much.
 They are very protective of Micah and watch the kids at school with DS and how they are treated.
 They have come home many days sad because a student was mean or made fun of one of the kids with Down Syndrome.
 Their concern is always “will people be like that to Micah” we have taught them to be advocates for not only their brother but also all people with disabilities.

 What do you wish others knew about your son?

-I wish society in general would not put limitations for individuals with DS.
+I wish society, in general, would not put limitations on individuals with DS.
 Years ago, parents were told to put their child in a home that they would never be able to do anything.
 Now thanks to education, technologies, and therapy, the future is bright for individuals with Down syndrome.
 Many still have stereotypes and biases that they struggle with regarding DS.
 And that is really just lack of education and lack of tolerance.

 I hope this story inspires you today.

 I’m also sharing this story about Tim.
 I LOVE that he is living his dream and it challenges all of us not to put limits on anyone’s dream.

 You can find out more about World Down Syndrome Day from their website.